How to report a hate crime

 If you are worried about the police contacting you at home you can ask the police to contact you through someone you trust and who has agreed to provide their details.
 You still need to provide your contact details as well.

-Useful information to include in your form if you were attacked or witnessed a hate incident
+Useful information to include in your online form

-The reporting forms tell you what information you need to give the police when reporting the hate crime.
+The reporting form tells you what information you need to give the police when reporting the hate crime.
 Here are some additional tips on useful information to include:

 When describing the offender it’s useful to give general information such as age, height, build, gender, ethnicity and clothing.
 Also try to remember any particular features such as: